marwinlopezjrxD/laravel-project/README.md

 ## ---------------------------------------------------------------------------------

-## Will continue this project next week (Jan 28, 2025 onwards)
+## Will continue this project next week (Jan 29, 2025 onwards or more)

 ## Will watch CS50 next week

-## Will learn HTML through freeCodeCamp next week
+## Will learn HTML through freeCodeCamp next week or more

 ## ---------------------------------------------------------------------------------